Want to know how to get more likes on Facebook?

-- Neutral perceptions (I’ll try this out.
-What’s the worst that can happen?”)
+- And neutral perceptions (I’ll try this out.
+What’s the worst that can happen?)

 This is a good thing for your business.
 Because if your fans found value in your free Facebook webinar, a neutral perception can change into a positive impression on your brand.

-Are you a coffee shop?
+Do you have a coffee shop?
 Do a free webinar about the benefits of coffee to the human body.

 Do you sell a digital service that caters to small businesses?
 Make your webinar about how you’ve helped several businesses achieve their business goals by using your product.

-With over 700 million people using Facebook events monthly, though — how can you promote your event and stand out from the crowd?
-Display your free Facebook event on your website.
+With over 700 million people using Facebook events monthly, though — how can you promote your event?

-With an easy-to-use plugin like Smash Balloon’s Custom Facebook Feed Pro, you can add your Facebook events feed to your website so your target audience can see it every time they visit your website.
-It’s trusted by over 200,000 users with a high rating of 4.5 out of 5 stars, after all.
+With an easy-to-use plugin like Facebook Feed Pro, you can add your Facebook events feed to WordPress so your target audience can see it every time they visit your website.

-Broadcasting live videos on Facebook is one of the best ways to get more likes on your Facebook business page.
+Broadcasting live videos on your page is one of the best ways to get more likes on Facebook.